Please submit all letters of inquiry and grant proposals electronically to email@example.com

 Step 2: Submission of a Full Proposal

-If you are invited to submit a Full Proposal, either the Executive Director or Program Officer will contact you to discuss the scope and specifications of your request.
+If you are invited to submit a Full Proposal, either the Executive Director or Program Officer will contact you to discuss the scope and specifications of your request as well as the deadline for submission.

 FISA accepts (but does not require) the Common Grant Application Format for proposals.
 The format may be adjusted but must include:

-- FISA Grant Application Form FISA Grant Application Form NOTE: There is no need to also submit the Common Grant Application coversheet.
+- FISA Grant Application NOTE: There is no need to also submit the Common Grant Application coversheet.
 If you submitted an application form with the Letter of Inquiry there is no need to resubmit the form with the proposal, unless the content has changed.

-- Cover letter: One page letter to FISA’s Executive Director outlining the purpose and amount of the grant request, its expected outcomes and the contact person.
-The board chair and the CEO or executive director of the organization should sign the letter.
+- Cover letter: One-page letter to FISA’s Executive Director outlining the purpose and amount of the grant request and its expected outcomes.

 - Executive summary: One page, highlighting the major points of the proposal.
 It is not necessary to include the organization’s historical background in this summary.

 - Project Budget: Line item revenue and expense budget for the program or project specifying how FISA grant funds will be allocated.
+Specify amounts requested from other funders to which proposal has been submitted.
 Note: There is no need to allocate costs when requesting general operating support.

 - Attachments: Attachments are specified on the FISA Foundation Application form, but the list is also included below for your reference: